haltakov/simple-photo-gallery/doc/Usage.md

 ```

 Using an online album will not download the photos, but just create links to them.

-> Note: currently only photos and no videos are supported.

-> *Warning*: This is an experimental feature, because OneDrive and Google Photos don't officially support links to individual photos, but only to albums that can be viewed on their web sites.
-Therefore, your gallery may stop working at some point in time.

 ## Build the gallery files (`gallery-build`)